zumi0/lab_key/README.md

 # lab_key
-This repository for for openning/closing the Lab. door.
+This repository for openning/closing the Lab. door.

 # version
-**Python versio** 3.7.3
+**Python version** 3.7.3

 ## Files
 - **README.md** This file